paldhous/ucb/2018/dataviz/md/class8.md

 #### Map color to the values of a continuous variable

+You can also map color gradients onto values for a continous variable.
+We will now color the bars according to the cost of the program, in billions of dollars.

 ```r
 # fill the bars according to values for the cost of the program
 food_stamps_chart +